yyab/acceleratedEvaluationCarlaMcity.io/README.md

  python3 gui_main.py

 ```

 ### Usage of The software interface
 <img src="resource/interface_full.png" alt="drawing" width="500"/>

-The GUI interface makes it easier for the user to run repeated simulation tests.
-All four test scenarios are supported.
-For all except the car-following, the usage is the following:
 1. The user may first choose difference scenarios for test;
 2. The number of test cases N can be specified; then the ratio of different challenge levels among all cases is determined using the scroll knobs;
 3. To start scenario generation, press the "Run" button.
 To exit the programm anytime, press the "Stop" button.